-Thyroid hormones have profound metabolic effects, the most striking action being an increase in energy expenditure .
-Thyroid hormones play an important role in regulating lipid metabolism; and thyroid dysfunctions can result in lipid abnormalities which increase the risk of endothelial dysfunction, hypertension and cardiovascular disease .
+Thyroid hormones play an important role in regulating lipid metabolism; and thyroid dysfunctions can result in lipid abnormalities which increase the risk of endothelial dysfunction, hypertension and cardiovascular disease 3.
 It is well known that alterations in thyroid functions result in changes in the composition and transport of lipoproteins 4-6.
 In hyperthyroidism, the metabolic effects include the increased utilization and oxidation of all major fuel substrates that is, protein, glucose and lipids.
-The metabolic effects hypothyroidism are not well characterized.
-The condition is characterized by increased fasting plasma cholesterol and triglycerides .
+The metabolic effects of hypothyroidism are not well characterized.
+The condition is characterized by increased fasting plasma cholesterol and triglycerides ^{7,8}.
 The effects of hypothyroidism on HDL cholesterol level has been contradictory.
-HDL cholesterol levels have been reported to be increased decreased 9 and normal 10 in hypothyroidism.
-It is wellknown that hypothyroidism is associated with hypercholesterolemia and increases the risk atherosclerosis 11,12
+HDL cholesterol levels have been reported to be increased 8 decreased 9 and normal 10 in hypothyroidism.
+It is well-known that hypothyroidism is associated with hypercholesterolemia and increases the risk of atherosclerosis ^{11,12}

 Hyperlipidemia observed in hypothyroidism is a metabolic result currently treatable with thyroid hormone.
-Before the availability of sensitive thyroid hormone analysis, increased serum or plasma cholesterol level was accepted as important evidence supporting the diagnosis of hypothyroidism Classical signs and symptoms of clinical hypothyroidism may not be observed when it is mild or moderate.
+Before the availability of sensitive thyroid hormone analysis, increased serum or plasma cholesterol level was accepted as important evidence supporting the diagnosis of hypothyroidism 13 Classical signs and symptoms of clinical hypothyroidism may not be observed when it is mild or moderate.
 The present study was planned to assess the levels of total cholesterol (TC), LDL-cholesterol, VLDL-cholesterol, HDL-cholesterol and triglyceride (TG) in patients with thyroid dysfunction (hypo and hyperthyroidism) and to study the association between thyroid dysfunction and lipid profile.